 Are there any clients you would (or wouldn’t) recommend this product for?

-Well, first of all, I am an OB/GYN by background, so I don’t give (Procite-D) to any patients who are pregnant or breast feeding.
-You should not give anything to a pregnant woman or one that’s breast feeding.
+Well, first of all, I am an OB/GYN by background, so I don’t give (Procite-D) to any patients who are pregnant or breastfeeding.
+You should not give anything to a pregnant woman or one that’s breastfeeding.
 There haven’t been studies for that set of patients on all the medications that are prescribed, and we really don’t know the long-term issues.
-So being overly conservative, I don’t use any supplements other than a multi vitamin and maybe I’ll order some vitamin D. But, I’m very careful.
-I do not order a lot of supplements which aren’t natural to patients who are pregnant or breast-feeding.
+So being overly conservative, I don’t use any supplements other than a multivitamin and maybe I’ll order some vitamin D. But, I’m very careful.
+I do not order a lot of supplements that aren’t natural to patients who are pregnant or breast-feeding.

 The elderly need Procite-D!
-Again, this is all individual, but elderly tend to be struggling with their focus, memory, or energy.
+Again, this is all individuals, but the elderly tend to be struggling with their focus, memory, or energy.
 And yes, it may be because they’re older.
 But if their dopamine is low, it’s going to add to that scenario.
-I want to make sure that the elderly are as calm as they can be, as happy as they can be, and as energetic and focused as they can be, because this is a special time in their lives.
+I want to make sure that the elderly are as calm as they can be, as happy as they can be, and as energetic and focused as they can be because this is a special time in their lives.